CDM1619/CDM1619.github.io/_pages/about.md

 # 👤 About me
 I am a Ph.D. student at the Institute for Artificial Intelligence, Peking University.
 I am working under the supervision of Prof. [Yaodong Yang](https://www.yangyaodong.com/), my first initiation mentor in multi-agent systems.
 My research interests include reinforcement learning, game theory, and their intersection with mathematical problems.
 The current topics I am focused on are:
 - **Multi-agent Systems**: Developing practical algorithms for large-scale system control and multi-player computer games.
-- **Reinforcement Learning for Math**: Exploring the potential of reinforcement learning in fundamental mathematical problems.
+- **Reinforcement Learning for Math**: Exploring the potential of reinforcement learning in discrete geometry problems.

 <!--
 # 🔥 News